LSilva30/react-sass-project/README.md

 # React App with Sass

 This project was built with Boca Code [more info](https://www.bocacode.com).
+Displays a simple website with links to toggle through the navigation bar, a carousel and accordion pulled from react-bootstrap.

 ## Available Scripts